How to apply

 The Foundation announces the winning author(s) and the book’s title at the end of June each year.

-- Each application must contain a statement of 200 words or less that explains how the book meets the award’s criteria.
+- Submissions must comprise one copy of a book accompanied by a statement of 200 words or less explaining how the book meets the Prize eligibility requirements.

-- Submissions must be made with the author’s consent.
-At the end of the competition, the books will not be returned to the individuals or to the publishing companies that submitted them.
+- Submissions must be made with the consent of the author or co-authors.
+At conclusion of the competition, the books will not be returned to the individuals or to the publishing companies that submitted them.